 Upon careful inspection, (H1) is not a reasonable interpretation of Socrates' view.
 Although Socrates does not boast of his own wisdom, he does believe the oracle.
 If he was convinced that he was not wise, he would have rejected the oracle and gone about his business because he would not find any puzzle to unravel.
 Clearly, he believes, on some level, that he is wise.
 The mystery is: what is wisdom if he has it and the others lack it?
 Socrates nowhere suggests that he has become unwise after believing the oracle.
 Thus, (H1) is not an acceptable interpretation of Socrates' view.

 Moreover, (H1) is false.
 Many people are clear counterexamples to (H1).
 Many people who believe they are not wise are correct in their self-assessment.
 Thus, the belief that one is not wise is not a sufficient condition for wisdom.
 Furthermore, it seems that the belief that one is not wise is not necessary for wisdom.
 It seems plausible to think that a wise person could be wise enough to realize that she is wise.
 Too much modesty might get in the way of making good decisions and sharing what one knows.
 If one thinks Socrates was a wise person, and if one accepts that Socrates did, in fact, accept that he was wise, then Socrates himself is a counterexample to (H1).
 The belief that one is wise could be a perfectly well justified belief for a wise person.
 Having the belief that one is wise does not, in itself, eliminate the possibility that the person is wise.
 Nor does it guarantee the vice of arrogance.
-We should hope that a wise person would have a healthy dose of epistemic self-confidence, appreciate that she is wise, and share her understanding of reality with the rest of us who could benefit from his or her wisdom.
+We should hope that a wise person would have a healthy dose of epistemic self-confidence, appreciate that she is wise, and share her understanding of reality with the rest of us who could benefit from her wisdom.
 Thus, the belief that one is not wise is not required for wisdom.

 (H1) focused on believing one is not wise.
 Another version of the humility theory is worth considering.
 When Socrates demonstrates that a person is not wise, he does so by showing that the person lacks some knowledge that he or she claims to possess.
 Thus, one might think that Socrates' view could be better captured by focusing on the idea that wise people believe they lack knowledge (rather than lacking wisdom).
 That is, one might consider the following view: